bitnami/charts/bitnami/rabbitmq/README.md

 - Setting [auth.tls.failIfNoPeerCert](https://www.rabbitmq.com/ssl.html#peer-verification-configuration) to `false` allows a TLS connection if client fails to provide a certificate.
 - When setting [auth.tls.sslOptionsVerify](https://www.rabbitmq.com/ssl.html#peer-verification-configuration) to `verify_peer`, the node must perform peer verification.
 When set to `verify_none`, peer verification will be disabled and certificate exchange won't be performed.

+#### TLS integration with `cert-manager` (Let's Encrypt certificates)

+If using `cert-manager` to provision Let's Encrypt certificates, the `tls.crt` key in the generated TLS secret will contain the full certificate chain.
+Depending on the version of `cert-manager` in use, there can either be an empty `ca.crt` key, or none at all.

+In order to instruct RabbitMQ to look for the CA certificate within the primary certificate, `auth.tls.existingSecretFullChain` can be set to `true`.

 ### Load Definitions

 It is possible to [load a RabbitMQ definitions file to configure RabbitMQ](http://www.rabbitmq.com/management.html#load-definitions).
 Because definitions may contain RabbitMQ credentials, [store the JSON as a Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
 Within the secret's data, choose a key name that corresponds with the desired load definitions filename (i.e. `load_definition.json`) and use the JSON object as the value.
 For example: